Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: Introduction

 The detailed case studies presented in this paper, based upon established models of ABP and TCP (three-way handshake part), show the various steps on how to build, in a systematic manner, successful PITM attacks (if they exist) on these two well-know protocols.
-We believe they can also serve as inspiration for similar case studies on other protocols, due to the genericity of the methodology that we employ.
+We believe they can also serve as inspiration for similar case studies on other protocols.

-The remainder of this paper is organized as follows.
-In~\cref{sec:models}, we introduce the context on modeling of communication protocols and give an overview of the PITM attack model under consideration, which is based on specifying a safety or nonblockingness property that the attacker is intent on violating in the context of SCT. \cref{sec:procedure} formulates the SCT-based synthesis problem of a \textsc{For-all} attacker (if it exists) and presents the features of the common methodology that is used in the subsequent sections on ABP and TCP, respectively.
+The remainder of this paper is organized as follows. \cref{sec:preliminaries} provides a brief review of the DES framework and its Supervisory Control Theory employed in this paper.
+In~\cref{sec:models}, we introduce the context on modelling of communication protocols and give an overview of the PITM attack model under consideration, which is based on specifying a safety or nonblockingness property that the attacker is intent on violating in the context of SCT. \cref{sec:procedure} formulates the SCT-based synthesis problem of a \textsc{For-all} attacker (if it exists) and presents the features of the common methodology that is used in the subsequent sections on ABP and TCP, respectively.
 ABP is considered first in~\cref{sec:abp}, and then TCP is considered in~\cref{sec:tcp}.
 Both sections contain sufficient details so that these case studies can be replicated.
 Finally, we conclude the paper in~\cref{sec:conclusions}.